tomjoht/tomjoht.github.io/_restapicourse/docapis_course_overview.md

 ## Stay updated

 If you're taking this course, you most likely want to learn more about APIs.
 I publish regular articles that talk about APIs and strategies for documenting them.
 You can stay updated about these posts by subscribing to my free newsletter at [https://tinyletter.com/tomjohnson1492](https://tinyletter.com/tomjohnson1492).

+## Short version of the course in video

+If you'd prefer a short version of the course in video form, see this workshop I gave to the STC Sacramento chapter:

+<iframe width="640" height="360" src="https://www.youtube.com/embed/GerbihyUpdo" frameborder="0" allowfullscreen></iframe>